Alan Crawford. Registered MBACP | Person-Centred | Addiction | Walk & Talk

 I remember how daunting it can be to take the first steps, to send that first email or pick up the phone.
 I want you to know that I get it, and will make every effort to make it as easy and stress-free as possible for you to get in touch.

-I admire and respect anyone brave enough to start the inner work of counselling and psychotherapy.
+I genuinely admire and respect anyone brave enough to start the inner work of counselling and psychotherapy.

-You can contact me in complete confidence and ask me any questions via a free 15-20 minute telephone consultation or you might prefer to exchange some emails with me to discuss your precise needs.
-There really are no stupid questions, I promise you!
+You can contact me in complete confidence and ask me any questions via a free telephone consultation or you might prefer to exchange some emails with me to discuss your precise needs.
+If you would like any further information about the counselling process, something about myself and/or how I work and how I might be able to help you, please don't hesitate to ask.
+There really are no daft questions, I promise you!
 I welcome enquiries and, after chatting or exchanging emails, there is no obligation to book a session if you don't feel ready, or you don't think we are a good fit.

 I respond to all enquiries promptly - If you send me an email, a text or leave me a voicemail I will usually get back to you within 24 hours, often much sooner.